-- Variables Student Video (download) - Unplugged Blocks (Courses C-F) -Manipulatives Make a Copy -
+- Variables Student Video (download) - Unplugged Blocks (Courses C-F) -Manipulatives

-• Variable - A placeholder for a piece of information that can change.
+• Variable - A label for a piece of information used in a program.

 It might be helpful to remind students of "Variables that Change in Bee," since variables will be used in a similar way here.